Rideshare Options for Eligible Curb-to-School Students

 Contact your child’s school for help setting up a NYCSA account and to find out your child’s schedule, what days they will be in attendance, and their programming model.

-Your school will provide student MetroCards to students engaged in blended learning to travel to and from school.
-Some parents/guardians who must accompany students traveling for in-person blended learning are eligible for a MetroCard as well.
-Eligible adults are:
+Your school will provide student MetroCards to eligible students for travel to and from school.
+Parents/guardians of students in temporary housing who accompany students to school are also eligible for a MetroCard.

 Health and Safety

-Where practicable and weather permitting, buses will operate with the windows open and with the air system on the bus in the non-recirculating mode.
+Where practicable and weather permitting, buses will operate with the windows open and with air system on the bus in the non-recirculating mode.

 Cleaning and Disinfecting